Khamenei condemns Republican letter on Iran, bemoans U.S. 'tricks'

 Iran and the powers have twice extended their deadline to conclude the negotiations, which aim to place curbs on Iran's nuclear energy capacity to help ensure it cannot develop nuclear bombs.
 In return, Iran would secure a removal of sanctions that have severely damaged Iran's oil-based economy.

-The Islamic Republic dismisses Western suspicions that it aims to develop nuclear weapons, saying its atomic energy program is only for peaceful purposes.
+The Islamic Republic dismisses Western suspicions that it aims to develop nuclear weapons, saying its atomic energy programme is only for peaceful purposes.

-Khamenei also criticized a March 3 speech to Congress by Israeli Prime Minister Benjamin Netanyahu on Tehran's nuclear program, describing it as remarks "by a Zionist clown".
+Khamenei also criticised a March 3 speech to Congress by Israeli Prime Minister Benjamin Netanyahu on Tehran's nuclear programme, describing it as remarks "by a Zionist clown".

 In the speech, in which he aligned himself with Obama's hawkish Republican foes, Netanyahu warned Washington that it was negotiating a bad deal with Iran that could spark a "nuclear nightmare".